-Note: Do not rock your vehicle if the engine is not at normal operating temperature, damage to the transmission may occur.
+Note: Do not rock your vehicle if the engine is not at normal operating temperature, damage to the transmission could occur.

-Note: Do not rock your vehicle for more than a minute, damage to the transmission and tires may occur or the engine may overheat.
+Note: Do not rock your vehicle for more than a minute, damage to the transmission and tires could occur or the engine could overheat.